neuralis-in/shepherd-cli/docs/index.md

 Export traces for analysis or integration with other tools.
 :::

-:::{grid-item-card} 🔌 Provider Agnostic
+:::{grid-item-card} 🔌 Multi-Provider
-Works with any LLM provider.
-Currently supports AIOBS.
+Works with multiple observability platforms: AIOBS and Langfuse.
 :::

 :::{grid-item-card} 💻 Interactive Shell